Harry Styles And Zayn Malik Choose A Different Direction In Men’s Fashion: Bright Gucci Or Dark Versus

 Harry Styles and Zayn Malik have taken very different fashion paths.
 Harry is wearing exclusively Gucci according to Esquire, while Zayn is the designer and the face of Versace’s Zayn X Versus.
 Harry’s colorful floral Gucci suits contrast sharply with Z’s lifelong passion for black leather and earth tones.

-Harry Styles and Zayn Malik may have been in One Direction not so long ago, and someday, Niall Horan continues to promise the boys will be back together for a reunion.
+Harry Styles and Zayn Malik may have been in One Direction not so long ago, and someday, Niall Horan continues to promise that the boys will be back together for a reunion.
 For now, though, Styles and Malik could not be further apart, in music or fashion.

 Zayn Malik never felt he fit into the One Direction image.
 Neither did Donatella Versace.
 When Donatella met both Harry Styles and Zayn Malik several years ago, she says it was Zayn who caught and held her attention.
 In the end, Malik seemed perfect for Versus according to the New York Times.